 Navigating Crisis Long-Term

-Living long-term in a crisis and pandemic situation has detrimental effects on decision making.
-We don’t recognize what’s going on because we are experiencing stress over an extended period; things “seem normal” when these conditions are not normal.
+Living long-term in crisis and pandemic situations has detrimental effects on decision-making.
+We don’t recognize what’s happening because we are experiencing stress over an extended period; things “seem normal” when these conditions are not normal.

 It creates the disaster movie effect.
 Even though people may not show outward emotional signs of the trauma, it still affects their thinking.
 Diminished compartmentalized thinking becomes the norm.
-It blinds us to the other crisis that is also going on, like climate change.
+It prevents us from seeing other crisis that is also going on, like climate change.

 Fear causes people to hoard goods to buy unnecessary things like guns.
 They are reacting to the fear and allowing it to filter all their decisions—the problem is they do not know how to control their emotional reaction to the situation.

-These are the people who go to the grocery store during times reserved for senior citizens.
+These are the types who go to the grocery store during times reserved for senior citizens.
 They steal things they want from the shopping carts of others.